-2.10.
-Increase the financial literacy of LIHTC residents through education and outreach.
+2.10 Work to reduce the racial wealth gap of LIHTC residents through financial literacy, education, and outreach.

-By adjusting review criteria and requirements for existing programs, using new approaches to outreach and marketing efforts to residents of existing LIHTC properties, and developing and funding pilot programs, OHFA will increase the effectiveness of services and supports for residents in proposed and existing LIHTC communities to increase and sustain the generational financial well-being of residents.
+By adjusting review criteria and requirements for existing programs; using new approaches to outreach, training, and marketing efforts to residents of existing LIHTC properties; and developing and funding wealth-building pilot programs, OHFA will increase the effectiveness of services and supports for residents in proposed and existing LIHTC communities to increase and sustain financial literacy, enabling them to build generational wealth.